simplepayment/simplepayment.github.io/index.md

-## Payment status
+## Payment Status

-Failed payment status will be updatedwhile ($i <= 10) { as accurate as possbile, depending on upstream service provider.
+Failed payment status will be updated as accurate as possbile, depending on upstream service provider.

 | Name | Description |
 | ---- | --- |